 For example, if you are trying to send the message without a tag or with the "Other" tag outside 24 hours, it's still a violation.
 A message with the "Other" tag is supposed to be sent only inside a 24-hour window as the messages with no tag.

-1. Keep in mind that Broadcasts take some time to get sent: the more Subscribers a certain page has, the longer it might take to send your Broadcast to everyone in the list of recipients.
-If you see that your Broadcast got stuck at some percent of Subscribers - just give it a bit more time.
+1. Keep in mind that Broadcasts take some time to get sent: the more contacts a certain page has, the longer it might take to send your Broadcast to everyone in the list of recipients.
+If you see that your Broadcast got stuck at some percent of contact - just give it a bit more time.